bmc0/dsp/README.md

 	(dBFS), crest factor (dB), peak count, peak sample, number of samples, and length (s) for each channel.
 If `ref_level` is given, peak and RMS levels relative to `ref_level` will be shown as well (dBr).
+* `watch [-e] [~/]path`
+	Load effects from a file into a sub-chain and reload if the file is modified.
+Other than the automatic reload, the behavior is similar to sourcing a file using the `@` directive (see "Effects Files").
+Some restrictions apply to automatic reload:

+	* The new sub-chain must have the same output sample rate and number of channels as the previous sub-chain.
+	* The new sub-chain must not require larger buffers than the previous sub-chain.

+	If these conditions are not met, the new sub-chain will not be applied and an error message will be printed.

+	Currently, this effect polls for file modifications once per second.
+	Support `inotify` events my be added in the future.
+Ideally, file modifications should be atomic (i.e. by writing to a temporary file, then `rename(3)`-ing it over top of the original file).
+If this is not possible, the `-e` flag may be given, which enforces an end-of-file marker in order to detect partially-written files.
+This marker, `#EOF#`, must be placed at the beginning of a line and may only be followed by whitespace characters.

 #### Selector syntax